 Unless land is reclaimed with new grading and planting, then the surrounding communities are more vulnerable to flash floods.
 And that is what has been happening more frequently.

-We are coming to the second anniversary of the horrendous and devastating floods that struck southeastern Kentucky July 26-30, 2022.
+As we came upon the second anniversary of the horrendous and devastating floods that struck southeastern Kentucky July 26-30, 2022, I made plans to visit all our affiliated schools in Letcher County.
 The flood caused an immediate disaster but also resulted in long-term negative impacts on the children and their families.
+Thankfully, Children Incorporated has been able to help.

 In Letcher County, three people died.
 Two were a married older couple who worked as janitors at Letcher County Central High School.
 They died when their car was swept off a bridge, and their deaths grieved the students and the community.
 (The third was an older lady who had a heart attack as she was trying to escape.)

 A very large number of people were left homeless.
-There was already an affordable housing shortage, and the flood made a bad situation much worse.
+There was already an affordable housing shortage, and the flood worsened the situation.
 This forced many people to move, at least those who had the skills and the ability to leave.

-Looking at the schools, Kentucky Education Commissioner Jason E. Glass said of the 25 school districts in the Commonwealth that were affected by the flooding, Breathitt County, Jenkins Independent, Knott County, Leslie County, Letcher County, and Perry County schools were impacted the worst, with significant damages to school operations and/or buildings.
-Several of the schools were inundated and damaged too badly to open in August after the summer break.
+Looking at the schools, Kentucky Education Commissioner Jason E. Glass said of the 25 school districts in the Commonwealth that were affected by the flooding, Breathitt County, Jenkins Independent, Knott County, Leslie County, Letcher County, and Perry County schools were impacted the worst, with significant damages to school operations and buildings.
+Several schools were inundated and damaged too badly to open after the summer break in August.

 It has been a long road to rebuild and recover.
-I am proud that Children Incorporated was able to respond immediately.
+I am proud that Children Incorporated was able to respond immediately to the flooding.
 Our Hope In Action Program helped with grants in August 2022 to our affiliated sites in the impacted areas.
 Another round of grants went out in September 2022 to the hardest-hit counties.
+In the upcoming weeks, I will be sharing stories from my visit to Letcher County, highlighting just how much our sponsors and donors have been able to do to help families in this area of our country.

 How do I sponsor a child with Children Incorporated?